Jodes Nation

 “The sky is home.
 The ground is where we crash.”

-Emerging from the chaos of post-Collapse America, Jodes Nation are the sky nomads — a decentralized coalition of aviators, engineers, smugglers, and mercenaries who turned decommissioned aircraft carriers, zeppelins, and freight haulers into massive flying convoys.
-Unlike ground-bound nomads like the Aldecaldos or Snake Nation, the Jodes carved their lives from the stratosphere.
+Emerging from the chaos of post-Collapse America, the Jodes Nation are the sovereign people of the sky—a decentralized coalition of aviators, engineers, smugglers, and mercenaries who turned decommissioned aircraft carriers, zeppelins, and freight haulers into massive flying convoys.
+Unlike ground-bound nomads, the Jodes carved their lives from the stratosphere.
+Their culture is a unique blend of old-world aviation brotherhoods and digital spirituality; pilots tattoo their flight paths on their skin, and their AI copilots are revered as ancestral spirits.

-The Jodes maintain an uneasy alliance with the @Lazarus Group, who fund their sky convoys in exchange for covert logistics and stealth drop operations.
-Their rivalry with @Helios Orbital and Militech runs deep — both have tried (and failed) to ground them permanently.
+The Jodes maintain an uneasy alliance with the Lazarus Group, who fund their sky convoys in exchange for covert logistics and stealth drop operations.
+The Jodes provide Lazarus with utterly deniable global transport for clones, cyber-zombies, and agents, moving them across borders without a trace.Rivalry with Helios Orbital & Militech: The Theft That Defined Them.

-They’re smugglers, freedom fighters, and ghosts in the sky — bridging Earth’s dying cities and the cold machine colonies above.
+In summary, the Jodes Nation are smugglers, freedom fighters, and ghosts in the sky—bridging Earth’s dying cities and the cold machine colonies above.
+They are a splinter in the thumb of every major power, proof that the sky remains an untamable frontier.

 As they say in Jodes slang: